 1.1.3 Distance Education Courses

 Admission requirements are the same for on-and off-campus courses.
-Detailed information is available in the Iowa State University Catalog or browse the Distance Education website at http://www.distance.iastate.edu/.
-Students who have received the baccalaureate degree and meet the requirements for graduate admission must register as graduate students if they wish to take graduate credit courses, but they may register without declaring a major.
+Detailed information is available in the Iowa State University Catalog or on the Distance Education website at http://www.distance.iastate.edu/.
+Students who have received the baccalaureate degree and meet the requirements for graduate admission must register as graduate students if they wish to take graduate-credit courses, but they may register without declaring a major.

 Admission as a Nondegree Graduate Student